ZhaoOfficial/PaperNotes/Computer Graphics/Neural Volume Rendering/[Literature Review]Grid Scene Representation.md

 #### Sparsity prior:

 Without any regularization, the model is free to generate arbitrary geometry in unobserved regions.
 While this does not directly worsen image quality, it would adversely impact our conversion process as the extra geometry occupies significant voxel space.
-Then they proposed a sparsity prior:
+Then they proposed **a sparsity prior**:
 $$
 \mathcal L_{\text{sparsity}}=\frac{1}{K}\sum_{k=1}^{K}|1-\exp(-\lambda\sigma_k)|
 $$